 The men and women who serve on the front lines as firefighters, rescuing citizens in harm’s way, should be saluted daily for their bravery.
-In one of the most-dangerous and selfless occupations in the world, firefighters risk their lives for the safety of others at a moment’s notice.
-Even though history has not been kind to the memory of African-American firemen, their contribution to firefighting is a significant one.
-Still, even with the most-dedicated research, it is difficult to ascertain who were the first African-Americans who took up the role as firefighters.
+In one of the most dangerous and selfless occupations in the world, firefighters risk their lives for the safety of others at a moment’s notice.
+Even though history has not been kind to the memory of African American firemen, their contribution to firefighting is a significant one.
+Still, even with the most dedicated research, it is difficult to ascertain who were the first African-Americans who took up the role of firefighters.

 MUST READ: The Best Obama Endorsement … EVER!